jitsi/docker-jitsi-meet/examples/kubernetes/kompose/README.md

 ```

 ### Configure Port Forwarding and HA-proxy on your router or firewall
-Forward port 30300 UDP to one of your node ports' 30300 (probably the same one you specified in `DOCKER_HOST_ADDRESS`), and same with TCP port 30301 if you set `JVB_TCP_HARVESTER_DISABLED=true`.
+Forward port 30300 UDP to one of your node ports' 30300 (probably the same one you specified in `DOCKER_HOST_ADDRESS`), and same with TCP port 30301 if you set `JVB_TCP_HARVESTER_DISABLED=false`.
 Also either port forward 80/443 or point HA-proxy to your k8s ingress.

 ### Done
 Go to the website and test this.
 It probably won't support too many simultaneous meetings, but it's good enough for a small application.